 Scientifically Proven Medicinal Properties of Turmeric Powder

-Turmeric Powder is tonic, stimulant, pungent, bitter, heating, laxative, anthelmintic, vulnerary, tonic, alexiteric, and emollient.
-It is good for skin and reduces phlegm.
-Turmeric is useful in variety of diseases such as diseases of the blood, leukoderma, scabies, urinary discharges, inflammations, ozoena, bad taste in the mouth, biliousness, dyspepsia, elephantiasis, snake-bite, smallpox, swellings, boils, bruises, sprains etc.
+Turmeric Powder is Tonic, stimulant, pungent, bitter, heating, laxative, anthelmintic, vulnerary, Tonic, alexiteric, and emollient.
+It is good for the skin, and reduces phlegm.
+Turmeric is useful in variety of diseases such as diseases of the blood, leukoderma, scabies, urinary discharges, inflammations, ozoena, bad taste in the mouth, biliousness, dyspepsia, elephantiasis, snake-bite, smallpox, swellings, boils, bruises, sprains, etc.

 - Antibiotic: inhibits the growth of or destroys microorganisms.

 - Antiseptic: Capable of preventing infection by inhibiting the growth of infectious agents.

 - Antidiabetic: control level of glucose (sugar) in the blood.